 Starting a new job is a scary experience.

 At your old job, you were probably smashing it.
 You knew all the people, you knew all the systems.
 You knew the history behind how decisions were made, and you knew how to get things done.
 You might've even been the resident expert on some critical thing, and there was always a queue of people waiting for your help.
 You were part of a team, and you felt like you belonged there - you didn't need to impress anyone.
 We probably hired you because you were performing at such a high level at your previous job.

-And now here you are, on day 1 at Octopus, and you don't know any of that.
+And now here you are, on day 1 at Octopus as a new Octonaut, and you don't know any of that.
 You don't know the history behind things, you're struggling to remember all these new people's names.
 There are all these people around who sound smart and you're only understanding half the things they say.
 You really want to impress everyone, but you don't even know how to get the printer to work in the office, or what system we use for bug tracking.
 Where do you begin?

 These are all normal feelings.
 You may have forgotten it, but you probably had the same feelings when you started your previous job too.
 In time, you'll learn all of these things, and you'll be back to your usual level of high productivity.
 Don't beat yourself up!

 This handbook is your guide to life at Octopus Deploy.
 It explains what you can expect from us, and what we're expecting from you.
 We hope you'll find it a useful read and wish you all the best in your time at Octopus Deploy!

 When you first join Octopus, there will be two people you'll spend most of your time with.

 Number one is your manager.
 This is the person who hired you, and who leads the larger team that you've joined.
 Your manager is responsible for training you, coaching you, and for your longer-term career development.
 Your manager is ultimately responsible for some important objectives that matter to the business.
 Your manager probably manages between 5-10 people, so you're a huge part of your manager's ability to achieve that goal.